rackerlabs/support-how-to/content/how-to/cloud-load-balancers/content-caching-for-cloud-load-balancers/index.md

 #### Does cache carry over in a failover situation?

-No. If a failover occurs the load balancer will retrieve a fresh copy of a file from the failover host.
+No. If a failover occurs, the load balancer retrieves a fresh copy of a file from the failover host.

 ### File types